 Desk goodies: For the co-worker who puts the “sad desk” in “sad desk lunch…”

-If you can’t be the master of your design job destiny, at least be the master of your domain—namely your desk, which we firmly believe should hold more than your sticker-covered laptop, the free pen from your insurance company, and that awkward photobooth pic of your office mates pretending to have a good time together (the giant blue mustache prop is not helping).
+If you can’t be the master of your design job destiny, at least be the master of your domain—namely your desk, which we firmly believe should hold more than your sticker-covered laptop, that free pen from your insurance company, and the awkward photobooth pic of you and your office mates pretending to have a good time (the giant pink mustache prop is not helping).
 If this sounds like you or someone you know, here’s how you can help:

-- A tape dispenser that doubles as a sculpture may seem like a waste of precious desk space—unless you’re Martha Stewart, we know you’re not taping things together with actual Scotch tape.
+- A tape dispenser that doubles as a sculpture may seem like a waste of precious desk space at first glance; unless you’re Martha Stewart, we know you’re not taping things together with actual Scotch tape.
 But when you peel your eyes away from the blue-light vortex of your screen and need to rest them on something besides your news feed or your latest typeface experiment, you could feast them on far worse than this.
 It’s expensive for a tape dispenser, but a bargain for a piece of art. ($80, Merge)

 - These scissors that are too fancy to ruin by ripping open packages, because you need at least one pair that isn’t covered in tape gunk and dulled to Crayola-safety-scissors levels. ($45, HMM)

-- Now any lame glass is a vase, and even the humblest bodega flower is a prized stem in this so-simple-how-does-it-not-exist-yet floral hack.
-Instant desk upgrade. ($38 Poketo)
+- Not any lame glass is a vase, and even the humblest bodega flower is a prized stem in this so-simple-how-does-it-not-exist-yet floral hack.
+Instant desk upgrade. ($38, Poketo)